rnagarajan1/MSDSCaseStudy/Analysis/CaseStudy01.md

 ##    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
 NA's
 ## 0.00100 0.05000 0.05600 0.05977 0.06700 0.12800      62
 ```
+The summary statistics show that the Minimum ABV is 0.00100, Median ABVis 0.05600 and Mean ABV is 0.05977.<br />
+The Max ABV is 0.12800, which belongs to the state of Colorado that we identified in the previous question.<br />
+There are also 62 NA's in the ABV data.

 ##  Scatter plot to identify relationship between the bitterness of the beer and its alcoholic content